 Much discussion about the use of the word “technical” in CTE.
 Decided to propose removal from charge.

 Proposed revision: The CTE Leadership Committee provides recommendations on career and technical education and workforce development issues and challenges in the California community colleges.
-The committee works collaboratively with the ASCCC Executive Committee to assist community college districts, CTE departments, and CTE faculty to ensure that career technical education and workforce development provide responsive curriculum aligned to current and emergent industry trends, and to focus on diversity, equity and inclusion in all aspects of career education.
+The committee works collaboratively with the ASCCC Executive Committee to assist community college districts, CTE departments, and CTE faculty to ensure that career technical education and workforce development provide responsive curriculum aligned to current and emergent industry trends, and to focus on diversity, equity, and inclusion in all aspects of career education.
 The committee is also focused on diversity by expanding the participation of diverse CTE faculty in leadership roles at the local, regional, and statewide levels through its ongoing professional development efforts.

 Review the committee guidelines and the duties of the committee chairs